ngscheurich/system/README.md

 ![A collection of terminal emulator windows runnning neofetch, btm, and Neovim.](img/system.png)

-This repository contains system- and application-level configurations for the computers I use.
-Wanderers beware: it is ever-evolving and fraught with great peril.
+This repository contains configurations for the computer systems I use.
+Wanderers beware: this place is ever-evolving and fraught with great peril.

 ## Contents